koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_36_what-about-the-basement-of-the-tower.md

-# What about the basement of the tower?
+# Slide 36 of Lecture 12 contains information about What about the basement of the tower?

 # The image in slide 36 of lecture 12 is a circular diagram with a central section labeled "Command Center," depicted with a red, cylindrical tower icon.
 The diagram is divided into two halves labeled "Supply" on the left and "Demand" on the right, marked by a green outer ring surrounding the circle.